himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 Silverblue](https://silverblue.fedoraproject.org), and needed to reboot every time I wanted to update my packages, never quite sure if I would be able to `ssh` back in when it was done.
-Lastly, I didn't know what availability or shipping times would be given the pandemic.
-So, I decided it was best to just order a new card now, rather than wait until the problem *did become* urgent.
+Lastly, I didn't know what availability or shipping times would be, given the pandemic.
+So, I decided it was best to just order a new card now, rather than wait until the problem *did* become urgent.

 ## My New Card: The RX-580